osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 ```

-To recap most of the coding went into major refactoring virtio_driver class to make it transport agnostic and delegate to virtio_device, extracting out PCI logic from virtio_driver into virtio_pci_device and virtio_legacy_pci_device and finally implementing new virtio_modern_pci_device and virtio::mmio_device classes.
-Thanks to this approach the changes to subclasses of virtio_driver (virtio::net, virtio::block, etc) were pretty minimal and one of the critical classes - [virtio::vring](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-vring.hh) - stayed pretty much intact.
+To recap most of the coding went into major refactoring of virtio_driver class to make it transport agnostic and delegate to virtio_device, extracting out PCI logic from virtio_driver into virtio_pci_device and virtio_legacy_pci_device and finally implementing new virtio_modern_pci_device and virtio::mmio_device classes.
+Thanks to this approach changes to the subclasses of virtio_driver (virtio::net, virtio::block, etc) were pretty minimal and one of the critical classes - [virtio::vring](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-vring.hh) - stayed pretty much intact.

-Big motivation for implementing modern virtio pci device (as opposed to only ?implementing legacy one) was to have a way to exercice and test modern virtio device with QEMU.
-That way I could have extra confidence the most heavy refactoring in virtio_driver was correct even before trying with Firecracker which exposes mmio device as modern one as well.
+Big motivation for implementing modern virtio PCI device (as opposed to implementing legacy one only) was to have a way to exercice and test modern virtio device with QEMU.
+That way I could have extra confidence that most heavy refactoring in virtio_driver was correct even before testing it with Firecracker which exposes modern MMIO device.
 Also there is great chance it will make easier enhancing virtio layer to support new [VirtIO 1.1 spec](https://docs.oasis-open.org/virtio/virtio/v1.1/csprd01/virtio-v1.1-csprd01.html) once finalized (for good overview see [here](https://archive.fosdem.org/2018/schedule/event/virtio/attachments/slides/2167/export/events/attachments/virtio/slides/2167/fosdem_virtio1_1.pdf)).

-Lastly given that mmio devices cannot be detected in similar fashion as PCI ones and instead are passed by Firecracker as part of command line in format Linux kernel expects, I also had to enhance OSv command line parsing logic [to extract correct configuration bits](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-mmio.cc#L140-L214).
+Lastly given that MMIO devices cannot be detected in similar fashion as PCI ones and instead are passed by Firecracker as part of command line in format Linux kernel expects, I also had to enhance OSv command line parsing logic [to extract relevant configuration bits](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-mmio.cc#L140-L214).
 On top of that I added boot parameter to skip PCI enumeration and that way save extra 4-5 ms of boot time.

 ## ACPI

-The last and simplest part of the exercise was to fill in the gaps in OSv to make it deal with situation when ACPI (link what it is) is unavailable.
+The last and simplest part of the exercise was to fill in the gaps in OSv to make it deal with situation when [ACPI](http://www.acpi.info/) is unavailable.

 Firecracker does not implement ACPI which is used by OSv to implement power handling and to discover CPUs.
-Instead OSv had to be changed to boot without ACPI and read CPU info from MP table …
+Instead OSv had to be changed to boot without ACPI and [read CPU info from MP table](https://github.com/cloudius-systems/osv/commit/47ae2b65e0428336a841d07d9add01359f523377).
+For more information about MP table read [here](https://wiki.osdev.org/Symmetric_Multiprocessing#Finding_information_using_MP_Table) or [there](http://www.osdever.net/tutorials/view/multiprocessing-support-for-hobby-oses-explained).
+All in all I had to enhance OSv in following ways:
-* modify OSv to detect if ACPI present
+* modify ACPI related logic to detect if it is present
-* in relevant places (CPU detection, power off) instead of aborting if ACPI not present simply continue and provide alternative solution
+* modify relevant places (CPU detection, power off) that rely on ACPI to continue and use alternative mechanism if ACPI not present instead of aborting
-* pvpanic is probed -> no problem
+* modify pvpanic probing logic to skip is ACPI is not available
-* needs to extract info from MP table -> couple of places in memory to try to read from
-* power off -> alternative way

 ## Epilogue